Eau de Cologne Impériale by Guerlain

 Comparison of the 3 Eaus

-I gradually bought the Cologne Imperiale, then the Eau de Coq and finally the Eau de Guerlain.
-I like the scent in general and out of interest in the 3 different, yet so similar cologne interpretations, I had to own them.
+Gradually, I first acquired the Cologne Imperiale, then the Eau de Coq, and finally the Eau de Guerlain.
+I generally like the fragrance direction, and out of interest in the 3 different yet so similar Cologne interpretations, I had to own them.

-The Eau Imperiale has the shortest lasting power (you should always spray the spray head very close to your clothes, which improves the longevity somewhat) and consequently the strongest emission into the room for the short period of time.
-For me, the scent opens clear and edgy, very fresh and lemony.
-If you smell carefully, you can detect a light, cool caraway note, which comes from the terpene carvone, a natural fragrance found in tangerine peel, caraway and mint.
-Fortunately, there is no cooling menthol, the typical odorant of peppermint.
-In the background, you can smell the petitgrain, and the orange is accompanied (especially in the drydown) by so little of a fine neroli that there is no 4711 impression at all.
-The fragrance evaporates completely at the end.
-Guerlain therefore recommends it as a layered fragrance, as it does not affect the progression of the main fragrance.
-A dry Dior Homme Intense, for example, is freshened up so much that you get the impression of smelling a descendant of the Dior Homme Original.
+The Eau Imperiale has the shortest longevity and consequently the strongest projection in the room for that brief period (one should always bring the spray head very close to the clothing and spray, which slightly improves longevity - on skin, the scents are nothing; the citrus terpenes are absorbed by the skin, and the longevity is only a few minutes).
+The scent opens clearly and sharply for me, very fresh and lemony.
+If you smell closely, you can perceive a slight, cool caraway note, which comes from the terpene Carvone, a natural fragrance compound found in mandarin peels, caraway, and mint.
+Fortunately, cooling menthol, the typical scent compound of peppermint, is not included.
+In the background, you can smell the Petitgrain, and the orange is (especially in the drydown) accompanied by just a hint of fine neroli, so that no 4711 impression is created at all.
+The scent completely dissipates in the end.
+Guerlain therefore recommends it as a layering scent, as the progression of the main perfume is not influenced by it.
+A dry Dior Homme Intense, for example, is refreshed so strongly that you get the impression of sniffing a descendant of the original Dior Homme.

-In Eau de Guerlain, more fragrance notes have been integrated, which conjures up a new dimension of round freshness in the opening and an elegantly extended middle (artificial jasmine aromas, hedione, moss).
-The longevity is thus the longest of the three, the volatile Hedion can still be smelled on tissues the next day.
-The fragrance was released 8 years after Dior's Eau Sauvage and represents a slight feminization with increased elegance of Dior's model.
+In the Eau de Guerlain, more fragrance notes have been integrated, creating a new dimension of rounded freshness in the opening and an elegantly extended middle (artificial jasmine aromas, Hedione, moss).
+The longevity is therefore the longest of the three; the heavy Hedione can still be smelled on fabrics the next day.
+The scent was released 8 years after Dior's Eau Sauvage and represents a slight feminization with increased elegance of Dior's model.
+However, the Eau de Guerlain is relatively bitter from start to finish; anyone who does not like a bitter note should steer clear of this one.
+In layering attempts, its bitterness is pleasantly softened with floral, fruity, or sweet aromas.

-All the fragrances included in the text are a 10/10 for me, as they perfectly realize the concept in their own way with ingredients that are still predominantly natural today.
-This supreme art with simultaneous mass production is very amazing.
+All the fragrances mentioned in the text are a 10/10 for me, as they perfectly implement the concept with predominantly natural ingredients even today.
+This highest art alongside mass production is truly astonishing.

 4 Comments